VenkataBhaskarr/TechnicalBlogs/Javascript.md

 > closures form only with the functions when the sub function is declared in the parent function but not when its passed as a value or an argument

+> call back functions are super important in javascript as they introduce asynchrnous nature to the javascript code

+> but the while dealing with callback functions we might face some issues out of all the two main important issues are `CALBACK HELL` and `INVERSION OF CONTROL`

+> when there are chained callbacks it often called as callback hell and when we declare our callback we are blindly following that particular api/hiher order function to execute our callback so we are giving the control of our code to the hiherorde function/api which is a serious issue.

 WEB API'S

 > the whole architecture of javascript is below